A brief about the Emirates NBD – Internal Sharia Supervisory Committee

 - To discuss the Shariah audit observations and propose appropriate solutions to avoid those observations, in cooperation with the relevant departments of the Bank.

-- Prepare final audit report and present it to Shariah consultation committee for their sign-off and comments.
+- Prepare final audit report and present it to the Internal Sharia Supervisory Committee for their sign-off and comments.

 Products and Business Support Section

 - To the develop Shariah Compliant products to meet market and customer needs, be consistent with the objectives of the Islamic economy and comply with regulatory directives.